vre-hub/vre-hub.github.io/docs/tech-docs/services/jupyterhub.md

 #### OIDC token exchange - Rucio JupyterLab extension configuration

-The Rucio JupyterLab extension configuration documentation can be found on the JupyterLab Extensions [tab](../../extensions/rucio-jupyterlab/configuration.md).
+The Rucio JupyterLab extension configuration documentation can be found on the JupyterLab Extensions [section](../../extensions/rucio-jupyterlab/configuration.md).

 To use OIDC tokens as the authentication method for the extension, the Jupyter server needs to exchange an access token with the IdP.
 This would need to be
 configured on the hub side, as shown below.

-VRE `hub.extraConfig` manifests for the OIDC token exchange:
+VRE `hub.extraConfig` configuration for the OIDC token exchange:
 ```yaml
 values:
   hub: